 The value of looking at the rhetorical aspects of economics and politics is undeniable.
 Skepticism, at least as an initial methodological gesture in the Cartesian sense, is also valuable.
-However, much of value is also at stake here.
+However, much of substantive value is also at stake here.
 If rhetoric and skepticism are also the endpoint of the inquiry then we are left at best with a Humean empiricist way of looking at the world.
 Justice, in particular economic justice, can then be nothing more than a prudent convention simply because we are not better, nobler beings than we appear to be.
+Likewise for women's empowerment.

-Is there any way then to come to terms with postmodern skepticism of democracy and economic justice?
+Is there any way then to come to terms with postmodern skepticism of democracy, empowerment and economic justice?
 It is not an easy task once the fundamental premises of modernism are interrogated.

 An initial gesture of doubting is made necessary simply because of the foundational approach of modern political and economic theory.
 One might look for ways to deconstruct such writing as there is, on economic justice by way of supplement, trace and difference in a Derridean fashion.
 Such textual analysis can expose the play of metonymy and metaphor even in supposedly rigorous and uncontroversial neoclassical writing.
 However, I will take a not unrelated but still somewhat different path here.
-I will interrogate some of the foundational premises of modernism in order to construct an alternative, nonfoundational approach to economic justice and democracy. epistemological and ontological assumptions of modernism behind one might think - would lead us to a terrain more amenable to the discussion of normative issues of justice.
+I will interrogate some of the foundational premises of modernism in order to construct an alternative, non-foundational approach to economic justice, empowerment and democracy.
+Leaving epistemological and ontological assumptions of modernism behind - one might think - would lead us to a terrain more amenable to the discussion of normative issues of justice.
 However, as I have already hinted, here we will come up against some further problems raised by postmodernism.
 Put succinctly, the problem is as follows: is it possible to give up all the modernist assumptions and end up with anything but nihilism?
 This way of putting the question carries some force.
 Indeed there are many postmodernists who accept nihilism as the logical (?) outcome of their positions.
-If true, then a discourse on economic justice (or any other kind of justice) or democracy is simply a logocentric exercise.
-Perhaps justice and also need to be deconstructed, even destroyed (destruktion in Heidegger's language).
-However, following a modal logic consistent with the movement away from the modernist binary logic one can actually deny that a denial of some of modernist assumptions will inevitably lead to nihilism with respect to normative issues such as justice.
-The same modal logic allows one to also hold, without holding onto transcendental versions of modernism, that a deconstruction of economic justice is only a necessary preamble to an equally necessary constructive discourse on justice. once again, the aim of this paper is to rescue democracy and economic justice from floundering by overcoming the conscious or unconscious epistemological commitments of both modernism and postmodernism.
-In order to fix ideas and put the positions
+If true, then a discourse on economic justice (or any other kind of justice)or democracy is simply a logocentric exercise.
+Perhaps justice, democracy and empowerment also need to be deconstructed, even destroyed (destruktion in Heidegger's language).
+However, following a modal logic consistent with the movement away from the modernist binary logic one can actually deny that a denial of some of modernist assumptions will inevitably lead to nihilism with respect to normative issues such as justice.4 The same modal logic allows one to also hold, without holding onto transcendental versions of modernism, that a deconstruction of economic justice is only a necessary preamble to an equally necessary constructive discourse on justice.
+Thus, once again, the aim of this paper is to rescue democracy, empowerment and economic justice from floundering by overcoming the conscious or unconscious epistemological commitments of both modernism and postmodernism.
+In order to fix ideas and put the positions developed later in perspective I begin with a brief discussion of modernism and postmodernism in general.
+I then look at some of the claims advanced by postmodernists such as Foucault, Braudrillard, Rorty and Lyotard about normativity in general under postmodernism.5 The problems for a discourse on

-3 This line of thought also has an irresistible Madhyamika tendency in the tradition of the famous Buddhist philosopher Nagarjuna.
+4 This line of thought also has an irresistible Madhyamika tendency in the tradition of the famous Buddhist philosopher Nagarjuna.
 With his fourfold negation of propositions (Catuskoti), Nagarjuna provides a rigorous way of proceeding beyond both Aristotlean and dialectical logic.
 With the exception of one study on Derrida and Nagarjuna, most postmodernists seem not of have noticed this connection.